Healthy Rate of Weight Loss: How Fast Should You Lose Weight?

 Does Losing Weight Slowly Mean You Keep It Off Longer?

-The popular belief is that slow losers maintain better than fast losers.
-The actual evidence is more nuanced — and in some ways, more concerning.
+The popular belief is that slow losers always maintain better than fast losers.
+The actual evidence is more nuanced.

 A 2010 meta-analysis published in the International Journal of Behavioral Medicine reviewed 8 studies directly comparing fast and slow weight loss outcomes and found no significant long-term difference in weight maintenance between the two groups.
 Both regained the majority of weight.
 The 2013 Melbourne study mentioned earlier reached similar conclusions: rate of initial loss did not predict long-term maintenance.